Sabina Sciubba: Early life

-Career

-Brazilian Girls
+Brazilian Girls - The New York Years

-Sabina meets the public eye as the frontwoman in her band Brazilian Girls.
+Sabina moves to New York and soon meets the public eye as the frontwoman in her band Brazilian Girls.
 She stands out because of her unique contralto voice and her signature multilingual storytelling.

 She has also been called 'enigmatic' and is noted for her sense of fashion, wearing theatrical outfits often made by herself or by her fashion-designer friends threeasfour, Carolina K, and Gemma Kahng.

 In 2008 Sabina composed and sang the songs "Bring Back the Love" and "Os Novos Yorkinos" for Bebel Gilberto's album Momento.

 In 2009, Brazilian Girls were nominated for a Grammy Award in the Best Dance/Electronic Album category, but lost out to the band Daft Punk.

 In 2009 Sabina and Brazilian Girls member Didi Gutman wrote and produced singer Baaba Maal's album Television, released on Palm Pictures.